BitBurst-GmbH/bitlabs-android-library/README.md

 Use `BitLabsSDK.init(<context>, "YOUR-TOKEN", "YOUR-USER-ID");` to initialize the SDK.

-With `BitLabsSDK.surveyAvailable();` you can check if a survey is available for the user.
+With `BitLabsSDK.hasSurveys();` you can check if a survey is available for the user.

 With `BitLabsSDK.show(<context>);` you can open our preconfigured web activity which shows your offerwall.